 National Cherry Blossom Festival Uncensored

-The event (like all in D.C.) is free to the public.
+The event (like all in DC) is free to the public.
 You’ll likely pay a premium for parking and street food comes with a hefty price (yay capitalism!).
+It’s strongly recommended to take the DC Metro into the city as parking in Washington D.C. is scarce and if you manage to find parking, it will be expensive.

 During the festival weekend, there are lots of family-friendly activities, music, and homeless people begging the large crowds of onlookers for money.